 Row 6 – Pop in the 1st st, DC in next 3 sts, Inc, *Pop, DC in 3 sts, Inc. Repeat

 from * to the end.
 Ch 3 (60) (10 pops)

 Row 7 – *DC in 3 sts, Pop, DC in the next st, Inc. Repeat from * to the end.

 Row 8 – *HDC in 6 sts, Inc. Repeat from * to the end.
 Ch 2 (80)

 Adding loop – If you would like to add the loop Ch 10 after joining then SC in the same st. Continue HDC around, end with a sl st where the SC was made.

 Row 9 – HDC around.
 FO.
 Weave in the ends.

 You may make and sell products from my patterns but if you do I ask that you link back to my blog.
 Please do not copy and post this pattern and claim it as your own.

 The awesome thing about this washcloth is it can be doubled up and used as a potholder!
 It creates a squishy and adds thickness to be used as a hot pad.
-Use the same same color or two like I did in the photo above!
-If you add a loop it is a nice piece to hand up an decorate your kitchen!
+Use the same color or two as I did in the photo above!
+If you add a loop it is a nice piece to hand up and decorate your kitchen!